-(b) Examine the recent changes in the monetary policy as is followed by the RBI.

-MODULE-II
+(See Section 2.14.3)

+- (b) Examine the recent changes in the monetary policy as is followed by the RBI.
+Ans: Some recent changes in the monetary policy of the RBI are as follows: - 1.
+Both the cash reserve ratio (CRR) and the Statutory Liquidity Ratio (SLR) have been reduced. - 2.
+The RBI has given more stress to increase rural finance through the Self-Help Group (SHG) in order to help the small and marginal farmers, village artisans, petty businessmen in rural areas, etc. - 3.
+After 1991, the monetary policy of the RBI has been dissociated from the fiscal policy of the government of India. - 4.
+Restrictions on interest rates have been largely removed.
+Interest rate is now market-determined in most cases. - 5.
+In accordance with the policy of liberalisation, various restrictions on imports and foreign capital have been removed. - 6.
+Banking sector has been given more autonomy and operational flexibility. - 7.
+More initiatives have been taken by the RBI to integrate various segments of financial markets.

 4. (a) Write the important functions of financial market.

-- (b) Distinguish between organised and unorganised financial market.
-(Section 2.2.6) - (c) Briefly discuss the major weaknesses of Indian money market.
-(Section 3.6) - (d) Discuss the functions of Discount and Finance House of India (DFHI).

-(e) What are the functions of money market?

-5. (a) Discuss the functions of Grievance Redressal Cell.(b) Discuss the role of court in investors' protection.

-- (Section 9.7) (Section 9.8.3) - (c) Discuss the importance of and services rendered by merchant bankers in India.
+(Section 1.4) (b) Distinguish between organised and unorganised financial marke et.
+(Section 6.2.6) (c) Briefly discuss the major weaknesses of Indian money market.
+(Section 7.6) (d) Discuss the functions of Discount and Finance House of India (D OFHI).
+(Section 7.13.1) (e) What are the functions of money market?
+(Section 7.5) 5. (a) Discuss the functions of Grievance Redressal Cell.
+(Section 9.7) (b) Discuss the role of court in investors' protection.
+(Section 9.8.3) (c) Discuss the importance of and services rendered by merchant bar nkers in India.

+(See Sections 10.5.1 &10.5.3)

-6. (a) Discuss the role of brokers and sub-brokers in the stock exchange.
+6 (a) Discuss the role of brokers and sub-brokers in the stock exchange.

-7. (a) Who are portfolio consultants?
+Q.7 (a) Who are portfolio consultants?